 Learn about the AAMC Mission in Action pilot project, where several medical schools updated their mission statements with the goal of enhancing each school’s ability to communicate their mission in a more meaningful, nuanced fashion.

 Keeping your own goals in mind will help you develop a school list that is right for you.
-When thinking about developing your school list, the Medical School Admission Requirements (MSAR) website is one tool to consider.
-Through this tool, you can review each medical school’s profile and compare your favorite schools side-by-side.
-You can review data like median MCAT score and GPA, and view matriculant demographics from the current first-year class.
+When creating your list, the Medical School Admission Requirements™ (MSAR®) website is one tool you should definitely consult.
+Through this resource, you can review each medical school’s profile, save notes and favorites, and compare your favorite schools side by side.
+You can also review data like median MCAT score and GPA, and view matriculant demographics from the current first-year class.
 You can also find information such as each school’s teaching style, or if there is a student ranking system, to see what kind of learning environment appeals most to you.